Ounceleopard/Stop-Teeth-Grinding/README.md

 # What does it do?
+- ESP32-WIFI-Wireless-Modules-Strain-Guage-TENS
 When the patient begins to bite down the strain gauge will read this force and a small amount of voltage will be released via a TENS attachment to relax the muscles so that their mouth remains open.
 Further testing is needed but as a result snoring can also be affected by this action.
+This is all wireless so that the patient doesn't experience discomfort in their sleep and wifi was used instead of BLE because it was more stable and reliable.
+Power consumption is minimal due to the fact that the client is only listening every other second and the sender is only measuring every other second as well.

-Please note that the gauge threshold and TENS deployment high to low voltage output duration can can also be adjusted.
+- Please note that the gauge threshold and TENS deployment high to low voltage output duration can can also be adjusted.

 # Sender & Receiver
 - I've supplied a script to obtain your devices MAC addresses ("Mac Address Code").